moerv9/sentiment/docs/3_Data Acquisition.md

 </br>

 ## Duplicates
-The next thing is to find and delete all the duplicates.
+The next step is to find and delete all the duplicates.
 As can be seen in Figure 10, the same tweet was tweeted 10 times in one minute.
 It is the exact same tweet, and it kept on tweeting for quite a bit.
 Since this is obviously a bot, a way to filter out these duplicates was needed.

 <img src=./img/sentiment/duplicatetweets.png width=900/>

-##### *Figure 10: Duplicate Tweets in a 1 Min. time period*
+##### *Figure 11: Duplicate Tweets in a 1 Min. time period*
 </br>

 The first approach was as follows: Adding the collected tweets to a list, and after the list had 40 items, run a function that checks for duplicates and deletes them.
 There were about 40 collected items a minute, so it seemed like a good choice.

-The following function converts the list to a Pandas DataFrame and checks for duplicate Tweets with their innate `duplicated()`-method.
+The following function converts the list to a pandas DataFrame, which is like a table.
+Pandas is a state-of-the-art data-analysis tool for python.
+It is highly flexible and has powerful methods for data manipulation, such as their innate `duplicated()`-method that checks for duplicates inside a column or row.
 The `keep=False`-parameter deletes the found duplicates.

     def check_duplicates(tweet_list):
         cols = ["Tweet", "Keyword", "Time",